Skip to main content

 Exoskeletons for Improved Walking Stability

-We have recently started to design a new hip exoskeleton.
+We designed a new hip exoskeleton.
 Our innovation lies in the design of active hip abduction/adduction joints, beyond the powered hip flexion/extension, in order to assist gait and dynamic postural stability at the same time.
 In human walking, control of foot placement in both the mediolateral and anteroposterior directions has long been recognized as an effective mechanism for maintaining gait stability.
-During walking, beyond the forward step length regulated by hip flexion/extension, adaptation of the step width can be adjusted by hip abduction/adduction motions.
+During walking, beyond the forward step length regulated by hip flexion/extension, adaptation of the step width (2024 Featured Paper in TBME, 2023IROS) can be adjusted by hip abduction/adduction assistance.
 More research will be conducted on individuals with neuromuscular deficits to evaluate the hip exoskeleton design.

-We thank the prior and current research sponsorship from NSF (CISE/CHS, CISE/NRI, ENG/M3X, ENG/EPCN, ECCS/CPS, CISE/SCH, NSF Graduate Research Fellowship), HHS/NIH (NIBIB, NICHD), HHS/NIDILRR, DOD/CDMRP, DOD/DARPA, NC State/UNC BME, CLEAR, and Össur .
+We thank the prior and current research sponsorship from NSF (CISE/CHS, CISE/NRI, ENG/M3X, ENG/EPCN, ECCS/CPS, CISE/SCH, NSF Graduate Research Fellowship), HHS/NIH (NIBIB, NICHD), HHS/NIDILRR, DOD/CDMRP, DOD/DARPA, NC State/UNC BME, CLEARÖssur, IBM, and NC BioTech Center.

 We thank our research participants, research collaborators, clinical partners, and local amputee support groups for supporting NREL’s research and education programs.